In this Article

 You might want to create a sheet only if it doesn’t already exist.

-The following routine will look at the contents of a single column set up Excel worksheets within the current workbook with these names.
-It makes a call to another function to see if a sheet with that name already exists, and if so the sheet isn’t created.
+The following routine will examine the contents of a single column and create Excel worksheets in the current workbook with those names.
+It makes a call to another function to check if a sheet with that name already exists and if it does, the sheet will not be created.

 Private Sub CommandButton1_Click() Call CreateWorksheets(Sheets("Sheet2").Range("A1:a10")) End Sub Sub CreateWorksheets(Names_Of_Sheets As Range) Dim No_Of_Sheets_to_be_Added As Integer Dim Sheet_Name As String Dim i As Integer No_Of_Sheets_to_be_Added = Names_Of_Sheets.Rows.Count For i = 1 To No_Of_Sheets_to_be_Added Sheet_Name = Names_Of_Sheets.Cells(i, 1).Value 'Only add sheet if it doesn't exist already and the name is longer than zero characters If (Sheet_Exists(Sheet_Name) = False) And (Sheet_Name <> "") Then Worksheets.Add().Name = Sheet_Name End If Next i End Sub